If you've blocked our ad, please consider unblocking it.

 Odd Chest Placements

 There are four instances in the game where there are treasure chests hidden under floor/wall tiles, which can be viewed by disabling graphic layers on an emulator.
 They're just graphics, however, and don't contain anything.
-Why they're there is a mystery.
+Why they're there is a mystery, although most are probably remnants from earlier map designs.

 The first one appears near the entrance to Mystic Mountains.
 There's some speculation that this chest would have held the unused Dark Saber, but due to the sword's power and the chest's ease of accessibility, this is exceedingly unlikely.